Franz Rydz: Death

-Early on during the Peaceful Revolution, Rydz destroyed documents and on 20 November 1989, he shot himself.
-After his death 291,000 West German marks in cash were found in his East Berlin office.
+During the Peaceful Revolution, many high-ranking East German sports officials came under intensive public scrutiny, facing accusations of corruption and embezzlement.
+On 20 November 1989, Rydz destroyed potentially incriminating documents for one and a half hours and later died from a self-inflicted gunshot wound in Kienbaum, seat of the Olympic National Training Centre.
+After his death, 291,000 West German marks in cash were found in his East Berlin office.
 The cash is said to have been used to buy sports equipment and medicines in the West, among other things.
 Rydz was one of several mid-level SED functionaries to commit suicide during the Peaceful Revolution.

 After German reunification, many high-ranking East German sports officials were convicted for their involvement in the mass doping of East German athletes.